-Curriculum codes (which are not Hegis code numbers) are indicated at the right of each heading after the campus designation.
+Curriculum codes are indicated at the right of each heading after the campus designation.
 For further information regarding any curriculum, students should seek advice from the educational counselors or the Admissions Office on any of the three campuses.

 PLEASE NOTE: